JustinValentine/Rubiks-Cube-Solver/README.md

 * **Face_Rot_CW**, **Face_Rot_CCW**
   * The face rotation functions are called whenever an outside layer is rotated.
 The algorithm works by performing a matrix transpose and reversing the order of the face columns.
 Depending on if the rotation is CW or CCW the order of these two steps is swapped.
 * **Edge_Rot_CW**
-  * The edge rotation function is defined on 3-axes x,y,z and can be performed on any layer of the cube.
+  * The edge rotation function is defined on 3-axes x, y, z and can be performed on any layer of the cube.
 It is defined as a set of maps that take rows/columns from one face on the cube to another.
 * **MakeMove**
   * The MakeMove function breaks down a move into its axis of rotation and its layer number.
 It then calls the necessary functions to perform the move.